Principles for Sustainable Insurance

 For more information please see:

-• Business model – Our policyholders (page 9)
+- Business model – Customer focus (page 9)

 Sales and marketing